ikoas/braindump/git.md

 	t-800.txt
 ```

 As you can see the message has a new section.
-According to Git `stark.txt` and `t-800.txt` are untracked.
+According to Git, `stark.txt` and `t-800.txt` are untracked.
 What does that mean?
 It means that these files haven't been added at all.
 The only file added so far is `batman.txt` but Git shows it has changes to be committed and changes that are not staged for commit.
 What's that all about?
 Remember that we said commits are snapshots of our project?
-Running `git add` adds files to form a commit, this means that you can pick a chose specific parts of your project to snapshot.
-Returning to the message `git status` printed, this means that at this moment we added a version of `batman.txt` to our **commit** but we modified the file and those changes aren't park of the version that is part of our commit.
+Running `git add` adds files and groups them to form a commit, this means that you can pick and chose specific parts of your project to snapshot.
+Returning to the message `git status` printed, this means that at this moment we added a version of `batman.txt` to our **commit** but we modified the file and those changes are not in the version that is part of our commit.

 Here's a useful command: `git diff`.
-This command shows you the specific differences.
+This command shows you detailed differences.
 You can use it to show specific differences between commits or between commits and the files outside the `.git` directory.
-In our example if we use the command `git diff` we get a message like the following:
+In our example, if we use the command `git diff` we get a message like the following:

 ```
 diff --git a/batman.txt b/batman.txt